 Truly one of the staples of not only the general population’s diet but also of the vegetable patch.
-Carrots are generally easy to grow, and incredibly nutritious.
+Carrots are generally easy to cultivate, and incredibly nutritious.

-Read on to learn about great carrot companion plants.
+Read on to learn about great carrot companions.

 Helpful Companion for Plants Carrots

-There are many plants that can help carrots grow better.
+There are many plants that can help them grow better.
 From improving the soil, repelling pests, or even forming protection for them.

 They need to be able to push deep into the soil to reach their maximum growth.

 If they’re exposed to the sun before they’re ripe, the exposed end will be inedible.
-With this in mind, let’s go over common carrot companions.
+With this in mind, let’s go over the best picks.

 - Bush and pole beans as well as peas.
 As legumes, they add nitrogen to the soil which improves growth.
 However, too much nitrogen can cause forming and for the carrots to become hairy.
 Plant sparingly.

 - Chives improve flavor, making them sweeter.
-Just don’t plant near beans.
+Just don’t put it near beans.

 - Alliums such as garlic, shallots, scallions, leeks, as well as chives are all wonderful for repelling pests like rust fly, beetles, and aphids.
 However, onions will compete for nutrients.